 Text Document

-3. Now click on the File Menu and select Save As.
+3. Click the File Menu and select Save As.

 Save As

-4. On the Save As prompt, enter the file name as ResetSettingsApp.bat.
-You can name the file whatever you want; add the .bat file extension at the end.
-Once done, click on the Save button.
+4. Enter the file name as ResetSettingsApp.bat.
+Name the file whatever you want; add the .bat file extension at the end.
+Once done, click Save.

 ResetSettingsApp.bat